NVIDIA-Omniverse/iot-samples/README.md

 - Connect IoT data sources (CSV, message broker etc.) to Omniverse
 - Incorporate IoT data in the USD model
 - Visualize IoT data, using an OmniUI extension
-- Perform USD transformations of USD geometry using IoT data
+- Perform transformations of USD geometry using IoT data
 - Incorporate Omniverse OmniGraph/ActionGraph with IoT data

-The project is broken down into the following folders:
+The repository is broken down into the following folders:

-- *app* - It is a folder link to the location of your *Omniverse Kit* based app.
+- *app* - Is a symlink to the *Omniverse Kit* based app.
 Note: This folder **does not exist** when the repo is first cloned.
 You must follow the instruction for configuring the folder which is found here: [App Link Setup](#app-link-setup).
-- *content* - It is a folder that contains data used by the samples.
+- *content* - Contains the content data used by the samples.
-- *deps* - It is a folder that has the packman dependencies for the stand-alone data ingestion applications.
+- *deps* - Contains the packman dependencies required for the stand-alone data ingestion applications.
-- *exts* - It is a folder where you can add new extensions.
+- *exts* - Contains the sample Omniverse extension.
-- *source* - It is a folder that contains the Omniverse stand-alone python client applications.
+- *source* - Contains the stand-alone python sample applications for ingesting and manipulating a USD stage with a headless connector.
-- *tools* - It is a folder that contains the utility code for building and packaging Omniverse native C++ client applications,
+- *tools* - Contains the utility code for building and packaging Omniverse native C++ client applications,

-Open `~/github/iot-samples` folder using Visual Studio Code.
-It will suggest you to install few extensions that will make python experience better in Visual Studio Code.
+When opening the `iot-samples` folder in Visual Studio Code, you will be promted to install a number of extensions that will enhance the python experience in Visual Studio Code.

 # Architecture

 ![Connector Architecture](content/docs/architecture.jpg?raw=true)

 The architecture decouples the IoT data model from the presentation in Omniverse, allowing for a data driven approach and separation of concerns that is similar to a [Model/View/Controller (MVC) design pattern](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller).
 The diagram above illustrates the key components to a solution.
 These are:
 - **Customer Domain** - represents the data sources.
 Industrial IoT deployments require connecting operational technology (OT) systems, such as SCADA, PLC, to information technology (IT) systems to enable various use cases to improve efficiency, productivity, and safety in various industries.
 These deployments provide a data ingestion endpoint to connect OT data to IT and cloud applications.
 Some of the widely adopted methods for connecting OT data include MQTT and Kafka.
-Our samples use CSV and MQTT as example data sources, but you can develop your IoT project with any other connectivity method.
+The samples in this repository use CSV and MQTT as data sources, but you can develop your IoT project with any other connectivity method.

 - **Connector** - is a stand-alone application that implements a bidirectional bridge between customer domain and USD related data.
 The logic implemented by a connector is use-case dependent and can be simple or complex.
-The CSV sample transits the data *as is* from source to destination, whereas the Geometry sample manipulates USD geometry directly.
-Depending on the use cases, a connector can run as a headless application locally, on-prem, at the edge, or in the cloud.
+The [CSV Ingest Application](#csv-ingest-application) and [MQTT Ingest Application](#mqtt-ingest-application) transits the data *as is* from source to destination, whereas the [Geometry Transformation Application](#direct-to-usd-from-headless-connector) manipulates USD geometry directly.
+Depending on the use cases, the connector can run as a headless application locally, on-prem, at the edge, or in the cloud.
     - **USD Resolver** - is a package dependency with the libraries for USD and Omniverse.
 [Find out more about the Omniverse USD Resolver](https://docs.omniverse.nvidia.com/kit/docs/usd_resolver/latest/index.html)
 - **Nucleus** - is Omniverse's distributed file system agent that runs locally, in the cloud, or at the enterprise level.
 [Find out more about the Omniverse Nucleus](https://docs.omniverse.nvidia.com/nucleus/latest/index.html)
 - **Consumer** - is an application that can manipulate and present the IoT data served by a Connector.